smruthi33/Code-Pattern/README.md

 # Image Recognition and Information Extraction from Image Documents using Keras and Watson NLU

-Generally, processing of applications, such as loan applications, require processing of scanned images.
-Scanned images can be identity proof document, address proof document along with the actual application form itself as a scanned image.
+Many organisations process application forms, such as loan applications, from it's customers.
+Along with the application forms, customers provide other documents needed for processing the application.
+These additional documents are such are identity proof document, address proof document.
+Generally these application forms, along with supporting documents, are scanned and captured into the organisation's systems for further processing of applications.
 Processing these documents and identifying relevant information from documents can be extremely cumbersome and require high manual intervention.
 Most of the information is captured in application form document.
-Current process involve a human to identify the application form, read through the application forms and identify specific information from application forms.
-This code pattern shows how such processes can leverage Machine Learning, Natural Language Processing and Natural Language Understanding services and automate identifying relevant information from applications.
+Current process involves a human to identify type application form, read through application forms and identify specific information from application forms.
+This code pattern shows how such processes can leverage Machine Learning, Natural Language Processing and Natural Language Understanding services and automate identifying relevant information from images.

 This code pattern covers the following aspects:
 * Classify images so as to separate out the application form document
 * Extract text from the application form document
 * Identify specific information from application form documents

-This code pattern focuses on classifying an image document and extract the required information using Image Recognition techniques, Optical Character Recognition and Natural Language Processing.

 After completing this pattern, you will learn how to: